nathanreyes/v-calendar/docs/guide/README.md

 ...
 ```

-Note how we kept the `monthlyInterval` condition outside of the others.
+Note how we kept the `monthlyInterval` condition outside of the array.
 Any conditions that should be **anded** with all the others can be extracted out of the array.
 This prevents unnecessary duplication of conditions within the array.

 Here is a complete reference of date component specifiers available.